alexei-dayrit/post-program/README.md

 # Post Program

-A repo to practice new technologies after completing a coding bootcamp.
+My practice repo for learning new technologies.

 # Practiced: